10640353/EGroceries/README.md

 Azure Create container Registry

-Login to Registry from powershell from local system, s
+Login to Registry from powershell from local systems